Table of Contents

 Yes, I’ve obnoxiously italicized the word value as if it were in the glossary of a middle school textbook.
-That’s because value is the essence of this discussion.
+That’s because value is the essence of this entire discussion.

 With a little-a, “agile” is the ability to adapt to a changing situation.
 This means collaboration to understand the stakeholder needs and the best way to satisfy those needs.
 It means changing the plan when the situation (or your understanding of the situation) changes.
-It means understanding what is valuable to the customer, focusing on delivering that value, and minimizing non-value add effort.
+It means understanding what is valuable to the customer, focusing on delivering that value, and minimizing non-value added effort.

 “Cargo Cult” Agile

-“Agile” has become the hot-new-thing, buzzword darling of the U.S. defense industry.
+“Agile” has become the hot-new-thing, buzzword darling of the U.S. defense industry2.
 Did I mean Big-A or Little-a?
 It hardly matters.
-As contractors have rushed to promote their “new” development practices, they have trampled the distinction.
+As contractors have rushed to promote their new development practices, they have trampled the distinction.
 The result is Cargo Cult Agile: following the rituals of an Agile process and expecting that the project will magically become more efficient and effective as a result.
 I wrote about this previously, calling it agile-in-name-only and FrAgile.

-This isn’t necessarily the fault of contractors.
+This isn’t necessarily the fault of contractors and development teams.
 They want to follow the latest best practices from commercial industry to most effectively meet the needs of their customers.
 But as anyone who has worked in the defense industry can tell you, the pace of change is glacial due to a combination of shear bureaucratic size and byzantine regulations.
 Most contracts just don’t support agile principles.
 For example, the Manifesto prioritizes “working software over comprehensive documentation” and one of the Principles is that “working software is the primary measure of progress”; but, most defense contracts require heaps of documentation that are evaluated as the primary measure of progress.